MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Vim Skills Test Example Questions Answered.md

 TERM=vt100;export TERM
 ```

-In all terminals where you use vim.
+In all terminals where you use [[vim]].
 We will use the file constitution.txt

 ## Copy the file constitution.txt into a file called con1.txt.
 Using the vim editor delete all but the last 20 lines of con1.txt
 ```